 Degree Advancement Standards

-The Commission on Accreditation for Respiratory Care (CoARC) has approved the Standards for Accreditation of Degree Advancement Programs in Respiratory Care (updated 4.20).
+The Commission on Accreditation for Respiratory Care (CoARC) is seeking comments from its communities of interest* regarding the proposed 2023 Accreditation Standards for Degree Advancement Programs in Respiratory Care.

 To become accredited by the CoARC, degree advancement programs must be established either in accredited postsecondary institutions, by a consortium of which one member must be an accredited postsecondary institution, or in facilities sponsored by the U.S. military (as defined in Standard DA1.1).
 Sponsors must apply for accreditation as outlined in Section 2 of the CoARC’s Accreditation Policies and Procedures Manual.